Skip to content

 Plain-English Definitions for Preppers, Off-Gridders, and First-Time Users

+Just got your first radio?
+Or trying to follow a radio video or forum and it’s like people are speaking a whole different language?
+You’re not alone.
 The world of radio is filled with terms, acronyms, and jargon that can feel like a barrier — but once you learn the basics, everything clicks fast.

 Essential Radio Terms (In Plain English)